Tenant’s Cleaning Instructions

 In shared apartments, all tenants take care of the cleanliness together.
 So, it is good to agree on some common rules with your roommates right away.

 To make cleaning a lot easier, print Cleaning list and Cleaning calendar for shared apartments.
 With the calendar it is easy to make cleaning plans with your flat mates.
+Check also the things you have to consider when cleaning before moving out.

 Cleaning and defrosting the fridge and freezer